caesarcai/AccAltProj_for_RPCA/README.md

 \*\* User may download a completed AccAltProj package from my personal website, which includes all neccessary parts for running the algorithm directly, without extra installations.

+## Warning for AMD CPU User
+We found this code runs very slow on AMD CPUs with earlier versions of Matlab.
+For best experience, please use this code on Intel CPU based computer, and update Matlab to the latest version.

+We welcome you to provide more data points of running AccAltProj on AMD CPUs with different Matlab versions, so we can figure out why there is laggy with AMD CPUs.

 ## Syntex
 Using all default parameters: